gwc-summer-newark-nj/alexa_skill/ex/lambda.md

 def get_tv_show(intent, session):

     card_title = "TV Show"
-    #You can change the below string any string you want.
+    #You can change the string below to any string you want.
+This will be Alexa's reply.
     speech_output = "My favorite tv show is Silicon Valley. "

     # If the user either does not reply to the welcome message or says something